 Another neat feature is a One-Click Readiness Key.

 This is a button that does a quick state emissions test on your car.
-However, this is irrelevant if your state does not require regular emissions tests.
+However, it is irrelevant if your state does not require regular emissions tests.

 DIY Scanner Summary